FOSS-Pulchowk/foss-pulchowk.github.io/_pages/contact-us.md

 ---
 title: Contact Us
-permalink: /contact-us
+permalink: /contact-us/
 ---

 You can e-mail us at: <pulfoss@gmail.com>

-or,

 You can pay us a visit at:

-Pulchowk Campus,
+_Pulchowk Campus,
 Institute of Engineering,
-Lalitpur, Nepal
+Lalitpur, Nepal_

-or,

-Get in touch personally with some of our active members:
+You can also get in touch personally with some of our active members:

 | Name             | Email                                    | Phone             |
 | --------------   | ---------------------------------------- | ----------------- |